uperl/Test-Script/README.md

 # CAVEATS

 This module is fully supported back to Perl 5.8.1.
-In the near future, support for the older pre-Test2 Test::Builder will be dropped.

 The STDIN handle will be closed when using script\_runs with the stdin option.
 An older version used [IPC::Run3](https://metacpan.org/pod/IPC::Run3), which attempted to save STDIN, but